March 2026

 APRIL 15 - MICHIGAN BUSINESS TAX RETURN

-** Please note that we will not automatically file these returns.
-We will file the returns that are mailed to us or the ones we are requested to file.
+** Please be aware that we will not file these returns automatically.
+We will only file the returns that are mailed to us or those we are specifically asked to file.